dupegui334/my-simple-webapp/README.md

     ```

 ## Jenkins
 Jenkins exposed in port 8080 by default.
-Create a pipeline job and in there select the Github integrations:
+Create a pipeline job and in there select:
+- Select choice parameters
-- Pipeline script from SCM and Github hook trigger.
+- Github integrations: Pipeline script from SCM and Github hook trigger.
 - Set the credentials for docker hub login
 - Set the credential to clone github repository (if it's private).
+- Set AWS credentials so Terraform can provision/delete resources and manage the backend.
+- Install suggested plugins and:
+  - CloudBees Docker Build and Publish plugin
+  - Docker Pipeline
+  - Ansible plugin
+  - Terraform plugin

 ## Github
 Create a Github webhook and in the URL set the URL of: https//:Public-DNS/Jenkins-port/github-webhook/